Oakley Sound Systems FAQ

 What equipment do I need?

 The usual electronic hobbyist stuff.
-The TM3030, S-VCO and VCO project, will be the hardest to make, as they require precise setting up.
-A scope or a chromatic tuner will be very useful, but they are not essential.
+The SRE330, ADR30, S-VCO and VCO project, will be the hardest to make, as they require precise setting up.
+A scope or a chromatic tuner will be very useful, but they are not essential for most Oakley projects.

 Can I build these modules to sell to friends?